jezcope/idcc17-library-carpentry/paper.md

 [^ghpages]: GitHub Pages: <https://pages.github.com/>

 Since then,
-13 Library Carpentry workshops have been organised, training well in excess of 250 librarians in 7 countries across 4 continents:
+19 Library Carpentry workshops have been organised, training over 300 librarians in 8 countries across 4 continents:

 - In Australia, starting with the University of Queensland in June 2016[^aus]
 - In the USA, starting with a 5-day extensive course at UCSD in July 2016[^usa1] with an additional follow-up 2-day event at UC Berkeley in Oct 2016[^usa2]